James Ramsey (baseball): Professional career

+St. Louis Cardinals

 Ramsey was drafted in the first round of the 2012 Major League Baseball Draft by the St. Louis Cardinals and signed.

-Ramsey spent the 2012 season with the Palm Beach Cardinals, where he played in 56 games, batting .229 with one home run and 14 RBIs.
-He started 2013 with Palm Beach, and after batting .361/.481/.557 with one home run, seven RBIs, and five doubles in 18 games, he was promoted to the Springfield Cardinals of the Class AA Texas League and finished the season there, compiling a .251 batting average with 15 home runs and 44 RBIs in 93 games.
+Ramsey spent the 2012 season with the Palm Beach Cardinals, where he played in 56 games, batting .229 with one home run and 14 RBI.
+He started 2013 with Palm Beach, and after batting .361/.481/.557 with one home run, seven RBI, and five doubles in 18 games, he was promoted to the Springfield Cardinals of the Double-A Texas League and finished the season there, compiling a .251 batting average with 15 home runs and 44 RBI in 93 games.
 He also played in one game for the Memphis Redbirds at the end of the season.
 Ramsey began the 2014 season with Springfield, and was selected to play in the 2014 All-Star Futures Game at Target Field in Minneapolis, Minnesota.

+Cleveland Indians

-On July 30, 2014, the Cardinals traded Ramsey to the Cleveland Indians for starting pitcher Justin Masterson.
-The Indians assigned him to the Columbus Clippers of the Class AAA International League After the 2015 season, the Indians added Ramsey to their 40-man roster. and he finished the season there.
-In 95 combined games between Springfield and Columbus he slashed .295/.382/.509 with 16 home runs and 52 RBIs.
-Ramsey spent 2015 with Columbus where he posted a .243 batting average with 12 home runs and 42 RBIs in 126 games.
+On July 30, 2014, the Cardinals traded Ramsey to the Cleveland Indians in exchange for starting pitcher Justin Masterson.
+The Indians assigned him to the Columbus Clippers of the Triple-A International League In 95 combined games between Springfield and Columbus in he slashed .295/.382/.509 with 16 home runs and 52 RBI.
+Ramsey spent 2015 with Columbus where he posted a .243 batting average with 12 home runs and 42 RBI in 126 games.
+On November 20, 2015, the Indians added Ramsey to their 40-man roster in order to protect him from the Rule 5 draft.
+Ramsey was designated for assignment by the Indians on April 4, 2016.

+Los Angeles Dodgers

-The Indians designated Ramsey for assignment on April 4, 2016.
-On April 10, the Indians traded him and Zach Walters to the Los Angeles Dodgers for cash.
-The Dodgers assigned him to the Oklahoma City Dodgers.
-He was designated for assignment on May 28, 2016 but cleared waivers and was outrighted back to Oklahoma City on June 4.
-He was traded to the Seattle Mariners on August 4, 2016 and assigned to the Tacoma Rainers.
-In 110 games between Oklahoma City and Tacoma, he batted .265 with nine home runs and 44 RBIs.
+On April 10, 2016, the Indians traded Ramsey and Zach Walters to the Los Angeles Dodgers in exchange for cash.
+The Dodgers subsequently assigned him to the Triple-A Oklahoma City Dodgers.
+He was designated for assignment on May 28, but cleared waivers and was outrighted back to Oklahoma City on June 4.

+Seattle Mariners

+Ramsey was traded to the Seattle Mariners on August 4, 2016 and subsequently assigned to the Triple-A Tacoma Rainiers.
+In 110 games between Oklahoma City and Tacoma, he batted .265 with nine home runs and 44 RBI.
 Ramsey began 2017 back with Tacoma but was released in April.

+Minnesota Twins

 On December 15, 2017, Ramsey signed a minor league contract with the Minnesota Twins.
-He began the season with the Rochester Red Wings and was reassigned to the Chattanooga Lookouts in May.

-On June 27, 2018 Ramsey was released by the Twins.
+He began the season with the Triple-A Rochester Red Wings and was reassigned to the Double-A Chattanooga Lookouts in May.
+On June 27, 2018, Ramsey was released by the Twins organization.